THE STORY OF ALAFFIA GREW OUT OF WEST AFRICAN SOIL

 Alaffia’s Environmental Sustainability, Bicycles for Education and Eyeglasses Project are established

-First date of Fair for Life certification
+First date of For Life certification

 2011